 5.25 Student Redress

 A student who believes that room entry and/or room search policy has been violated may appeal directly to the Director of Residence Services.
 The appeal should be in written form and should be presented within 10 days of the actual occurrence.
-In the absence of the Director of Residence Services the Vice President for Student Affairs will receive the appeal.
+In the absence of the Director of Residence Services the Dean of Students will receive the appeal.

 5.26 Room Inspection